WilhelmusLab/ice-floe-tracker-pipeline/README.md

     * this will start a compute session for 1 day with 32 GB memory and 20 cores
     * see [here](https://docs.ccv.brown.edu/oscar/submitting-jobs/interact) for more options

-3. Load the Julia module
-   - [ ] `module load julia/1.9.0`

-4. Build a virtual environment and install Cylc
+3. Build a virtual environment and install Cylc
    - [ ] `cd ice-floe-tracker-pipeline`
    - [ ] `conda env create -f ./config/ift-env.yaml`
    - [ ] `conda activate ift-env`

-5. Register an account with [space-track.org](https://www.space-track.org/) for SOIT
+4. Register an account with [space-track.org](https://www.space-track.org/) for SOIT

-6. Export SOIT username/password to environment variable
+5. Export SOIT username/password to environment variable
    - [ ] From your home directory`nano .bash_profile`
    - [ ] add `export HISTCONTROL=ignoreboth` to the bottom of your .bash_profile
         * this will ensure that your username/password are not stored in history